 The stunning evening features the official presentation of ten national awards, a formal dinner and specular entertainment showcasing and celebrating traditional and contemporary Indigenous performers.

-This year’s Awards will be hosted by media personalities Sean Choolburra and Elaine Crombie with entertainment featuring performances by Mi-Kaisha Masella, Dan Sultan, Casey Donovan, David Williams, Eip Karem Beizam, Christine Anu, Philly MC, Jimblah and the Merindas.
+The 2019 Awards were hosted by media personalities Sean Choolburra and Elaine Crombie with entertainment featuring performances by Mi-Kaisha Masella, Dan Sultan, Casey Donovan, David Williams, Eip Karem Beizam, Christine Anu, Philly MC, Jimblah and the Merindas.

 Tickets to the 2019 National NAIDOC Awards Ceremony were hot property and sold out in minutes.

 The 2019 Awards would not be possible without the continued sponsorship from the Australian Government, and the Commonwealth Bank.

 The National NAIDOC Committee also acknowledge the valued sponsorship and support from ACT Government, PWC, Equity Trustees, Telstra, My Pathway, Torres Strait Regional Authority, AIATSIS, the Healing Foundation, Woolworths, Australian Unity, Fred Hollows, our official airline partner Qantas, media partner Koori Mail Newspaper and the Principal Media Partner NITV.